I am suggesting this list because these are

 If you want to know how I had spent my time in Manali, here you go.

-If you are a backpacker, you can consider Zostel, and Hosteller.
+If you are a certified backpacker with some experience, you can consider Zostel, and Hosteller.
 You if you like your place of stay to be slightly off-beat, you can look at this one too.

 Or, you can use this deals finder to finalize a place for yourself.